marier-nico/blog/source/about/index.md

 Welcome to my blog,

 I'm currently studying computer science in university.
-I also try to teach myself things on my own time (because I find so many things interesting)!
-I love to share what I make and how I do it with others, so if anyone learns anything by using this blog, I'll certainly be very happy.
-Generally I tend to learn things that are more software-oriented, because that's what I'm the best with, but I also have an interest in hardware-related projects, such as things that use any sort of RaspberryPi.

-These days I'm mostly doing quick projects when I can find a bit of free time, since between work and university, I'm quite busy!
-Those projects are still valuable to me though.
-I'm also taking part in some competitive events which are usually security related, but not always (like the csgames).

-Outside of the software world, I generally enjoy sports, music (ask me about my audio setup!), reading and writing (hence this blog)!

-Thanks for stopping by my humble little corner in this grand big web of things.
-I hope you have a pleasant stay and discover something new!
+Whenever I can (i.e. whenever I can find a spare minute), I love learning additional things on my own.
+Part of a great lerning experience for me is to share my newfound knowledge with others, so that's the main idea behind this blog.
+Obviously, it might serve as a reference for myself in the future as well.
+Generally, I tend to work on mostly software-oriented projects, but I'm hoping to learn enough to be able to create some hardware projects as well.

+Recently, the projects I've undertaken are relatively small-scale, because it's hard to find any time left after studying and working.
+Those projects are still very valuable to me and I'm grateful that I've even got the time to complete them at all.

+Occasionally, I'll also take part in competitive events which relate to software somehow, be it by creating software, or breaking it (with CTFs).
+They're always very fun to take part in and, generally, these events are the ones where I learn the most the fastest!

+Besides computer science, I love sports, music, reading and writing!

+Thanks for taking the time to read this and getting to know me a bit.
+Hopefully you find something useful in this blog!